A free, opensource, multiplatform, universal viewer, annotator and toolbox intended for, but not limited to, timeseries storage files

 Other EDF software

 Some commandline format converters (without graphical user interface) for scripts or batchfiles.

 Note that these converters are also in EDFbrowser.

-A very convenient open-source programming library for C/C++ programmers who want to implement EDF(+) and/or BDF(+).
+A very convenient open-source programming library for C/C++ and Java programmers who want to implement EDF(+) and/or BDF(+).

 EDF for Labview, a collection of VI's to write files in the European Data Format.